darrenrjones/Lemonade-Clicker-Tycoon/README.md

 # Lemonade Clicker Tycoon

 Welcome to Lemonade Clicker Tycoon.
-A casual clicker game where you click your way to riches but hiring employees and buying upgrades.
+A casual clicker game where you click your way to riches but hiring employees and buying upgrades!

 ## Getting Started